Kevin Moriarty, Chair

 Joshua Dachs, President; Fisher Dachs Associates Theatre Planning and Design; New York, NY

-Will Davis, Artistic Director; American Theatre Company; Chicago, IL
+Will Davis, Artistic Director; American Theater Company; Chicago, IL

 Teresa Eyring, Executive Director; Theatre Communications Group, New York, NY